 Recordkeeping requirements for CHS students are similar to those for dual students and students receiving financial aid.
 The College must be able to document the attendance of CHS students sufficiently to defend the records to an auditor.
 Students will sign in and out in the CHS Office.
-Still, an instructor may be asked to verify - much as happens now with financial aid students, athletes, and other special populations - that an individual student was actually in attendance at a given time.
+Still, an instructor may be asked to verify - much as happens now with financial aid students, athletes, and other special populations - that an individual student attended a given time.